-- 1. General - A. The following procedures provide a rules framework which, unless varied by the consent of the NEC, shall be followed when conducting elections for Party officers.
+- A. The following procedures provide a rules framework which, unless varied by the consent of the NEC, shall be followed when conducting elections for Party officers.
 The NEC will also issue procedural guidelines on nominations, timetable, codes of conduct for candidates and other matters relating to the conduct of these elections. - 2.
-Election of leader and deputy leader - A. The leader and deputy leader shall be elected separately in accordance with rule C below, unless rule E below applies. - B. Nomination - In the case of a vacancy for leader or deputy leader, each nomination must be supported by 15 per cent of the combined Commons members of the PLP and members of the EPLP.
+Election of leader and deputy leader - A. The leader and deputy leader shall be elected separately in accordance with rule C below, unless rule E below applies. - B. Nomination - In the case of a vacancy for leader or deputy leader, each nomination must be supported by 10 per cent of the combined Commons members of the PLP and members of the EPLP.
 Nominations not attaining this threshold shall be null and void. - ii.
 Where there is no vacancy, nominations may be sought by potential challengers each year prior to the annual session of Party conference.
 In this case any nomination must be supported by 20 per cent of the combined Commons members of the PLP and members of the EPLP.
-Nominations not attaining this threshold shall be null and void. - Affiliated organisations, the ALC, Young Labour, and CLPs may also nominate for each of the offices of leader and deputy leader.
+Nominations not attaining this threshold

+- shall be null and void.
+The sitting Leader or Deputy Leader shall not be required to seek nominations in the event of a challenge under this rule. - iii.
+Affiliated organisations, the ALC, Young Labour, and CLPs may also nominate for each of the offices of leader and deputy leader.
 All nominees must be Commons members of the PLP. - iv.
 Nominees shall inform the General Secretary in writing of the acceptance or otherwise of their nomination at least two clear weeks before the commencement of the procedures for voting laid out in rule C below.
-Unless written consent to nomination is received, nominations shall be rendered null and void.
+Unless written consent to nomination is received, nominations shall be rendered null and void. - v.
+Valid nominations shall be printed in the final agenda for Party conference, together with the names of the nominating organisations and Commons members of the PLP supporting the nominations.
+In the case of a vacancy under E below this information shall be included with the documentation circulated with any ballot. - vi.
+Nominees who do not attend the relevant Party conference shall be deemed to have withdrawn their nominations, unless they send to the General Secretary on or before the day on which the conference opens an explanation in writing of their absence satisfactory to the CAC.